shimaore/abrasive-ducks/util/json-path.coffee.md

         a.splice start,count,rep...
         return true

+    FIXME move json-path to red-rings-path or something like that FIXME export this function to module
     json_path_to_strings = (path) ->
       reg = /([^\.\"\[\]]+)\.?|\"([^"]+)\"\.?|\[([^\]]+)\]\.?/y
       reg.lastIndex = 0
       while $ = path.match reg
         $[1] ? $[2] ? $[3]

+    FIXME export this function to module
     default_forbidden_names = new Set [
       '_id'
       '_rev'